Active Learning of Deep Neural Networks via Gradient-Free Cutting Planes: Cutting-Plane-Based Active Learning and Convergence Guarantees

-\end{definition} We are now ready to present the cutting-plane-based active learning algorithm for deep NNs.
-For breadth of discussion, we present three versions of the active learning algorithms, each corresponding to the following setups: \begin{enumerate} \item \textit{Cutting-plane AL with query synthesis (Algorithm \ref{alg:synthetic_alg}).} The cutting-plane oracle gains access to a query synthesis.
-Therefore, the cut is always active until we have encountered the optimal classifier(s), at which point the algorithm terminates. \item \textit{Cutting-plane AL with limited queries (Algorithm \ref{alg:convexified_CNN}).} The cutting-plane oracle has access to limited queries.
-The cut is only performed when the queried candidate mis-classifies the data pair returned by the oracle. \item \textit{Cutting-plane AL with inexact cuts (Algorithm \ref{alg:inexact_cut}).} The cutting-plane oracle has access to limited queries.
-However, the algorithm always performs the cut regardless of whether the queried candidate mis-classifies the data pair returned by the oracle. \end{enumerate}
+We are now ready to present the cutting-plane-based active learning algorithms for deep NNs.
+For breadth of discussion, we present three versions of the active learning algorithms, each corresponding to the following setups: \begin{enumerate} \item \textit{Cutting-plane active learning with query synthesis (Algorithm \ref{alg:synthetic_alg}).} The cutting-plane oracle has access to query synthesis, ensuring that the cut remains active until the optimal classifier(s) is(are) encountered, at which point the algorithm terminates. \item \textit{Cutting-plane active learning with limited queries (Algorithm \ref{alg:convexified_CNN}).} The cutting-plane oracle operates with limited queries, performing a cut only when the current center misclassifies the data pair provided by the oracle. \item \textit{Cutting-plane active learning with inexact cuts (Algorithm \ref{alg:inexact_cut}).} The cutting-plane oracle also operates with limited queries, but in this case, the algorithm performs a cut regardless of whether the current center misclassifies the data pair provided by the oracle. \end{enumerate} For brevity, we present the algorithm for the first setup here (Algorithm \ref{alg:synthetic_alg}), using $\mathcal{D}_{\text{QS}}$ for query synthesis, and defer the rest to Appendix \ref{sec:deferred_alg}.

-For brevity, we present the algorithm for the first setup here and refer the rest to Appendix \ref{sec:deferred_alg}.
-Algorithm \ref{alg:synthetic_alg} summarizes the proposed algorithm under the first setup, where we have used $\mathcal{D}_{\text{QS}}$ to denote the query synthesis.
-We note that Algorithm \ref{alg:convexified_CNN} for the second setup is obtained simply by changing $\mathcal{D}_{\text{QS}}$ to $\mathcal{D}_{\text{LQ}}$, which denotes limited query.

-The general workflow of Algorithm \ref{alg:synthetic_alg} follows that of Algorithm \ref{alg:cutting_plane} but on the transformed parameter space via the ReLU networks.
-We highlight here two key differences in our algorithm: (1) in each iteration, for faster empirical convergence, we query twice for the data point that is classified positively and the one that is classified negatively with highest confidence, respectively.
-If one or both of them turn out to be miss-classifications, this informs the active learner well and we expect a large cut.
-(2) For two- and three-layer ReLU networks, \cite{ergen2021revealing} demonstrate that these models can be reformulated as exact convex programs.
-This allows the option of incorporating a final convex solver into Algorithm \ref{alg:synthetic_alg}, applied after the active learning loop with the data collected thus far.
-This convex reformulation includes regularization, which can improve the performance of our cutting-plane AL in certain tasks.
-For more details, see Appendix \ref{subsec:final_solve}
+Notably, \citet{ergen2021revealing} shows that two- and three-layer ReLU networks can be reformulated as exact convex programs, allowing a final convex solver to be applied to Algorithm \ref{alg:synthetic_alg} after the active learning loop.
+This reformulation, which includes regularization, can improve the cutting-plane method's performance in certain tasks (see Appendix \ref{subsec:final_solve}).